CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 What does ‘commencement’ mean?

-The ‘commencement date’ is when the project can start (to be eligible).
-Funding cannot be granted retroactively, meaning that activity that takes place before the commencement date is ineligible for funding within an application.
-Please keep this in mind for recording and touring dates.
+The ‘commencement date’ or ‘eligible start date’ is when the project activity can start to be eligible to use grant funding.
+Funding cannot be granted retroactively, meaning that activity that takes place before the commencement date is ineligible for funding within an application – you cannot reimburse expenses that have been paid for prior to that date.
+Please keep this in mind for all activity, particularly recording and touring dates.

 What’s the process for assessing applications?

-After your application has been submitted, a panel of local artists and industry representatives (approximately five people) each receive a copy of your application, along with an assessment sheet for measuring your application against the criteria.
+After your application has been submitted, a panel of local artists and industry representatives (approximately three to four people) each receive a copy of your application, along with an assessment sheet for measuring your application against the criteria.
 It’s worth noting that when reading your application, some of the key areas that the panel consider are:

 - Artistic quality